Firefighters Gain Ground On SoCal Wildfires Even As Winds Continue To Vex

 Officials say residents can take a few basic steps to protect themselves including reducing physical activity, wearing a mask outside, staying inside as much as possible and not worsening indoor air by burning logs or even incense.

 At least one death has been attributed to the fires.
-The Ventura County Medical Examiner Office said a 70-year-old woman from Santa Paula got into a traffic accident during an evacuation earlier in the week and died from "blunt force injuries with terminal smoke inhalation and thermal injuries."
+The Ventura County Medical Examiner Office said a 70-year-old woman from Santa Paula got into a traffic accident during an evacuation earlier in the week and died from blunt force injuries with terminal smoke inhalation and thermal injuries.

 With dust-dry vegetation, very little rain and nagging winds, the peril persists.